 - Hormonal changes that come with pregnancy, childbirth and menopause

-- Smoking while on the pill, especially for women older than 35
+- Smoking while on the pill

 - Compared to white women, African American women have more strokes and have a higher risk of disability and death from stroke